ethereum/remix-ide/docs/hardhat.md

 ### How to use

-If a hardhat project is shared through remixd and `localhost` workspace is loaded in Remix IDE, there will be an extra checkbox shown in `Solidity Compiler` plugin with the label `Enable Hardhat Compilation`.
+If a hardhat project is shared through Remixd and `localhost` workspace is loaded in Remix IDE, there will be an extra checkbox shown in `Solidity Compiler` plugin with the label `Enable Hardhat Compilation`.

 ![](images/a-hardhat-compilation.png)